Dewald van Deventer a

 But the piano builder didn’t really have enough time to teach him.
 So Dewald set out to call different piano tuners and other piano technicians in South Africa, with the hope that they could teach him.

 By this time, Dewald was adamant to learn more how to tune, and he called more than ten tuners, all over the country, to see if they could possibly teach him.

 All of them gave the same response:

-“The school that used to teach blind people tuning has closed down a few years ago.
+“The school that used to teach piano tuning to the blind, has closed down a few years ago.
 We don’t know when it will start again.
 We don’t have time or money to help you.”

 They were willing to help him, but he kept on trying to find a way.

 It had become an obsession.

 One day, Dewald was browsing the internet, hoping he could find a school or institution where he could go to study overseas.